apache/pulsar/site/docs/latest/functions/api.md

 ### Java context object {#java-context}

-The {% javadoc Context client org.apache.pulsar.functions.api.Context %} interface provides a number of methods that you can use to access the functions [context](#context).
+The {% javadoc Context client org.apache.pulsar.functions.api.Context %} interface provides a number of methods that you can use to access the function's [context](#context).
 The various method signatures for the `Context` interface are listed below:

 ```java
 public interface Context {